-Kyohei Kado and Fumitaka Kagawa Department of Physics, Tokyo Institute of Technology, Tokyo 152-8551
+Kyohei Kado and Fumitaka Kagawa

+Department of Physics, Tokyo Institute of Technology, Tokyo 152-8551

 The so-called "emergent inductor" describes a functionality that arises from the spin Berry phase associated with the interplay between flowing conduction electrons and an underlying magnetic texture [1].
 Under the application of an AC electric current, the magnetic texture deforms in an AC manner as a result of a spintransfer-torque (STT) effect.
-The flowing conduction electrons thus perceive a timedependent U(1) gauge field, giving rise to an oscillating emergent electric field (EEF), which described by:
+The flowing conduction electrons thus perceive a timedependent U(1) gauge field, giving rise to an oscillating emergent electric field (EEF), which is described by:

-$$e{i}(r,t) = \frac{\hbar}{2|e|} \boldsymbol{m}(\boldsymbol{r},t)$$ $$\cdot [\partial{i} \boldsymbol{m}(\boldsymbol{r},t) \times \partial{i} \boldsymbol{m}(\boldsymbol{r},t)]$$ is the unit vector of the local magnetic moment at position r and time t, and ∂i (i = x, y, z) and ∂t denote the spatial and time derivatives, respectively.
+$$e{i}(r,t) = \frac{\hbar}{2|e|} \boldsymbol{m}(\boldsymbol{r},t)$$ $$\cdot [\partial{i} \boldsymbol{m}(\boldsymbol{r},t) \times \partial{t} \boldsymbol{m}(\boldsymbol{r},t)],$$ (1)

+where e (>0) is the elementary charge, m(r,t)is the unit vector of the local magnetic moment at position r and time t, and $\partial_i$ (i = x, y, z) and $\partial_t$ denote the spatial and time derivatives, respectively.
 As described in Eq.
 (1), changes in the magnetic texture in space and time are both essential for the emergence of an EEF.
-Even if where e > 0 is the elementary charge, m(r, t)

-$\cdot [\partial_i \mathbf{m}(\mathbf{r},t) \times \partial_t \mathbf{m}(\mathbf{r},t)],$ the applied current density is weak and the magnetic texture is in the so-called pinned regime, the magnetic texture can elastically deform as a result of the STT effect by the current, I. Thus, under an AC current, $\partial_t \mathbf{m}(\mathbf{r}, t)$ is finite in proportion to dI/dt, and an EEF may appear in an AC manner.
+Even if the applied current density is weak and the magnetic texture is in the so-called pinned regime, the magnetic texture can elastically deform as a result of the STT effect by the current, I. Thus, under an AC current, $\partial_t \mathbf{m}(\mathbf{r}, t)$ is finite in proportion to dI/dt, and an EEF may appear in an AC manner.
 Remarkably, it has been theoretically revealed that the AC-currentinduced pinned dynamics of a helical magnetic texture1 give rise to an EEF with inductive characteristics (i.e., positive reactance) as a linear response to the applied AC current.
 Such a material showing the inductive response of the EEF is denoted an emergent inductor.
 Later, the close relationship between the emergent inductive reactance and the current-induced increase in magnetic-texture energy was also revealed.
-This new principle for inductive responses has drawn immediate attention from application perspective because inductance was inversely proportional to the sample cross-section size and therefore was presumed to be advantageous in terms of miniaturization over existing solenoid inductors.
+This new principle for inductive responses has drawn immediate attention from application perspective because an the inductance was inversely proportional to the sample cross-section size and therefore was presumed to be advantageous in terms of miniaturization over existing solenoid inductors.

 In this study, we numerically investigated the emergent inductance due to a ferromagnetic domain wall under the application of an AC current.
 By referring to Landau-Lifshitz-Gilbert equation, we tracked the time evolution of the spin texture under the current and calculated the emergent electric field from Eq.
 (1).
-The frequency dependence of the emergent inductance is shown in Fig. 1, in which L_1 and L_2 denote the real and imaginary parts of the emergent inductance, respectively.
+The frequency dependence of the emergent inductance is shown in Fig. 1, in which $L_1$ and $L_2$ denote the real and imaginary parts of the emergent inductance, respectively.

 We found that the Debye-like relaxation behaviour is obtained for the case of the intrinsic pinning (Fig. 1), whereas a resonance type is obtained for the case of the extrinsic pinning (not shown).
 The value of emergent inductance arising from single DW is on the order of 1 fH.
-Given that the detection limit in the inductance measurements is on the order of 1-10 nH, the required number of the domain walls is estimated to be 10^3 - 10^4 .
+Given that the detection limit in the inductance measurements is on the order of 1-10 nH, the required number of the domain walls is estimated to be $10^3$ - $10^4$ .